johnmmcg/iris-js-sdk/README.md

   ```

 * **Parameters** <br />
-  Parameter in onChatMessage api call is chatMsgJson which will have:
+  Parameter in onChatMessage api call are roomId and chatMsgJson which will have:

   ```sh
   -----------------------------------------------------------------------------